esplito/coding-notes/epicreact/react-performance/notes.md

 Lazy loading something can be done with "dynamic imports" which is a built-in way of lazy loading Javascript.
 More reading about dynamic imports: https://kentcdodds.com/blog/super-simple-start-to-es-modules-in-the-browser

-When importing a javascript module using ESModules, we have to specify a path to the javascript file that we want  (with the .js-extension, unless it's on like unpkg or another external url).
+When importing a javascript module using ESModules, we have to specify a path to the javascript file that we want to import (with the .js-extension, unless it's on like unpkg or another external url).
+So we can't omit the extension like we are used to in React, etc.

 > 🦉 One great way to analyze your app to determine the need/benefit of code splitting for a certain feature/page/interaction, is to use [the “Coverage” feature of the developer tools](https://developers.google.com/web/tools/chrome-devtools/coverage).